The fight against AIDS, tuberculosis and malaria: France’s commitment

 Unitaid has developed unrivalled expertise in several areas:

-• Multidisciplinary project engineering, combining expertise in bio-medical and social innovations, which are essential to ensuring the final impact of solutions;
+• Multidisciplinary project engineering, combining expertise in bio-medical and socio-economic innovations, which are essential to ensuring the final impact of solutions for the communities concerned;

-Above and beyond that central mission, the organization contributes to the goal of universal health coverage through its major work in management of childhood fever, access to oxygen, the fight against cervical cancer and, more recently, management of Chagas disease.
-It also contributes to health system strengthening, a key and cross-cutting goal of France’s global health strategy, addressing the needs of the populations most vulnerable and most exposed to pandemics.
+Above and beyond that key mission, the organization contributes to the goal of universal health coverage through its major work concerning, for example, access to medical oxygen, fighting cervical cancer, treating pregnancy- and maternity-related pathologies (pre-eclampsia, post-partum haemorrhages, anaemia) and early childhood conditions, and management of Chagas disease in endemic regions.
+It also contributes to health system strengthening, a cross-cutting priority of France’s global health strategy, addressing the needs of those most vulnerable and most exposed to pandemics.

 France, Unitaid’s leading donor